 Archey's frog is found in three locations:

 - Coromandel Peninsula: the population declined by up to 88% in the late 1990s and early 2000s.
-It is in lower abundance here, and while it appears stable at a key monitoring site, we’ve also not seen numbers bouncing back to those of the 1990’s.
+It is in much lower abundance here, and while it appears stable at a key monitoring site, we’ve also not seen numbers bouncing back to those of the 1990’s.

-- Pureora: a successfully translocated population was established in 2006 and topped up in 2016.
+- Pureora: a successfully translocated population, frogs were first transferred in 2006 and topped up in 2016.
 It is establishing well and protected by predator control.

 Identifying Archey's frog

 DOC uses an innovative photo stage method to identify Archey's frogs.
 Images taken with the photo stage are used to identify individual frogs to help us monitor and better understand ’if populations are stable, increasing or in decline and if predator control is working.

 Protecting Archey's frog